MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-identity-providers.md

 ## Single sign-on

-Single sign-on refers to systems where a single authentication provides secured resources access to multiple applications by passing the authentication token seamlessly to configured applications.
+Single sign-on refers to a single authentication which provides secured resources access to multiple applications by passing the authentication token seamlessly to configured applications.

-A user logs in with a single ID and password to gain access to any of several related systems.
+A user logs in with a single ID and password to gain access to any of several related software systems.
 This is often accomplished by using the Lightweight Directory Access Protocol (LDAP) and stored LDAP databases on (directory) servers.

 Conversely, single sign-off or single log-out (SLO) is the property whereby a single action of signing out terminates access to multiple software systems.

 > [!IMPORTANT]
-> SSO enhances usability by reducing the number of times a user must enter a password.
+> SSO enhances usability by reducing the number of times a user must enter credentials.
 It also provides better security by decreasing the potential attack surface.

 ## Azure Active Directory identity provider

 The Azure Active Directory is a cloud identity provider that allows to build applications that securely sign in users using industry  standard protocols like **OAuth2.0**.

-You can use one of these identity provider versions:
+You can choose from two AD identity provider implementations which have different settings as shown below.

+> [!Note]
+> You use the settings described here when configuring the **OAuth Connection Settings** in the Azure bot registration application.
+See [Add authentication to a bot](bot-builder-authentication.md).

 # [Azure AD v1](#tab/adv1)